Diagnose and resolve 1XXX errors for Cloudflare proxied sites.

 - Retrieve a screenshot of the 1020 error from your customer

-- Search the Firewall Events Log within the Overview tab of your Cloudflare Firewall app for the RayID or client IP Address from the visitor’s 1020 error message.
+- Search the Security Events log (available at Security > Events) for the RayID or client IP Address from the visitor’s 1020 error message.

 3. Assess the cause of the block and either update the Firewall Rule or allow the visitor’s IP address in IP Access Rules.